After spectacle, Trump and Modi turn to business - Local News 8

 After spectacle, Trump and Modi turn to business

-Spectacle will turn to substance Tuesday as President Donald Trump sits for talks with Prime Minister Narendra Modi in India.
+Spectacle turned to substance Tuesday as President Donald Trump sat for talks with Prime Minister Narendra Modi in India.

-After a day lapping up attention from cheering crowds and taking in India’s most famous sites, including the Taj Mahal, there are tempered expectations for major breakthroughs on trade or other matters.
+After a day lapping up attention from cheering crowds and taking in India’s most famous sites, including a sunset viewing of the Taj Mahal, there are tempered expectations for major breakthroughs on trade or other matters.

 Instead, Trump and Modi will reiterate their close bond and try to work toward some more modest agreements on defense and security.

+Earlier the President was welcomed with flourish to the red-dirt forecourt of Rashtrapati Bhavan, the presidential palace, where he reviewed cordons of troops and listened to the US and Indian national anthems underneath a red canopy.

-Trump will be welcomed with flourish to the ornate Rashtrapati Bhavan, the presidential palace, before laying a wreath at Raj Ghat, the memorial to Indian independence leader Mahatma Gandhi.
+After removing his shows, he lay a wreath and planted a tree at Raj Ghat, the memorial to Indian independence leader Mahatma Gandhi.
+Alongside the first lady, Trump flung handfuls of red and yellow pedals on Gandhi’s memorial before tossing spadefuls of dirt onto a sapling.

-He’ll move to Hyderabad House for talks with Modi before delivering statements to the press and, in the afternoon, convening a news conference at his hotel.
+After talks with Modi, the pair will deliver statements to the press and, in the afternoon, Trump plans on convening a news conference at his hotel.

 Trump has already announced India’s planned purchase of $3 billion worth of American military helicopters and other equipment for its Navy.
 It’s possible other trade announcements could emerge over the course of the day-long meetings.